duarteocarmo/duarteocarmo.com/content/posts/113-amalia-small-models.md

 What's the takeaway?
 In practice, if you work at a law office and are interested in a small model that can help you respond to legal questions, you might be better off starting with [Qwen3.5 4B](https://huggingface.co/Qwen/Qwen3.5-4B) than AMALIA (select [LegalBench PT](https://huggingface.co/datasets/BeatrizCanaverde/LegalBench.PT) above).
 It's thanks to the AMALIA team and their great work that we now have something to judge these models against.

 Still, I think this tells us something else that is interesting for the future of AMALIA.
-Could we have a much smaller model that everyone could run on their own hardware easily, but that still outperforms smaller models?
+Could we have a much smaller model that everyone could run on their own hardware easily, but that still outperforms bigger models?
 Should the next AMALIA be a reasoning model?

 ---